-Growing carrots can sometimes seem a bit challenging getting everything right.
-Once you figure it out, they are such a great vegetable to grow in your garden.
+Growing carrots can sometimes seem a bit challenging to get everything right.
+Once you figure it out, they are such great vegetables to grow in your garden.
 It’s always exciting to pull a large carrot from the soil.

-Carrots seeds can be grown directly in the ground, in raised beds, and even pots.
+Carrots seeds should be directly sown in the soil.
+They will grow well inground, raised beds and pots.
 There are many different varieties and colors of carrots as well.
-Not all are orange, many varieties are purple and even red or white.
-Most are resistant to pests and disease but they do have their challenges that like to bother them.
+Not all are orange.
+Many varieties are purple and even red or white.
+Most are resistant to pests and disease, but they do have their challengers that like to bother them.

-Carrots are a cool season crop that prefer to be planted in the spring and in the fall.
+Carrots are a cool-season crop that prefers to be planted in the spring and in the fall.
 They are rich in vitamin A and minerals and just good for ya.
-They are planted directly from seed and can take 3-4 months to mature.
+They are planted directly from seed and can mature for 3-4 months.
 Probably the biggest challenge to growing carrots is the soil loose and deep enough so they can easily grow.

 Before sowing your seeds, remove all rocks and debris from your soil.
-It needs to be loose and rock free about 8-10 deep.
-Carrots are a vegetable root that will find their way through soft and clay free soil.
-If carrots come in contact with a rock or other object in their way of growing, they will either A) stop growing or B) find their way around the object causing an irregular looking carrot.
+It needs to be loose and rock free, about 8-10 deep.
+Carrots are vegetable roots that will find their way through soft and clay-free soil.
+If carrots come in contact with a rock or other object in their way of growing, they will either A) stop growing or B) find their way around the object, causing an irregular-looking carrot.
 It can end up crooked or forked in shape.

-When soil is soft and free of rocks and debris you are in good shape.
-If not, it’s best to prepare your soil in the fall by forking or tilling about 10 inches deep and adding a fine leaf mulch and aged manure to it.
+You are in good shape when the soil is soft and free of rocks and debris.
+If not, it’s best to prepare your soil in the fall by forking or tilling about 10 inches deep and adding fine leaf mulch and aged manure to it.
 This will get your soil all well and prepared for spring crop planting.

-Carrots need to be planted 3-4 weeks prior to last frost.
+Carrots need to be planted 3-4 weeks before the last frost.
 You can find your frost date here.
 They prefer a soil pH of 5.5 – 7.
-Soil needs to be soft, rich in organic matter and not contain a lot of nitrogen.
+Soil needs to be soft, rich in organic matter, and not contain a lot of nitrogen.
 Too much nitrogen will cause your carrots to be “hairy.”